Back to blog

 Companies Using It: Slack, Airbnb, Microsoft

-TypeScript is a superset of JavaScript that introduces static typing to the language, making it easier to catch bugs and manage large codebases.
-It is particularly useful in enterprise-level or large-scale applications where code maintainability is crucial.
-TypeScript is often used in conjunction with popular JavaScript frameworks like React, Angular, and Node.js.
+TypeScript is a superset of JavaScript that adds static typing.
+This makes it easier to catch bugs and manage large codebases.
+It is especially useful in enterprise-level or large-scale apps where code upkeep is crucial.
+TypeScript is often used with popular frameworks like React, Angular, and Node.js.

-Why Learn TypeScript?: TypeScript is ideal for developers who want to build scalable and maintainable web applications.
-Its popularity is growing rapidly, making it a key skill for web development jobs.
+Why Learn TypeScript?: TypeScript is ideal for developers who want to build scalable and maintainable web apps.
+Its popularity is growing fast.
+This makes it a key skill for web development jobs.

 12. R: Best for Data Science and Statistical Analysis